jakobkg/libinput/README.md

 Support for HID devices like the Gamecube adapter is TODO.

+If you intend to read through the code, I **_strongly_** recommend using an editor which allows you to collapse blocks, there are a few nasty switch-case-blocks in here that are not for the feint of heart.

 ## Dependencies

 This library uses features from [dynamic_libs](https://github.com/Maschell/dynamic_libs/tree/lib) and [libutils](https://github.com/Maschell/libutils), so make sure these are both installed before trying to use libinput.

 ## Usage

 Compile using
 ```
 make && make install